orbtl-ai/DebrisScan/README.md

     understand shoreline debris accumulation and allow multi-date or multi-site comparison.

 ## Quick Start *(Local Installation)*
-Installing and deploying DebrisScan is very simple, and can be executed in XX steps for basic installation on your local system.
+Installing and deploying DebrisScan is very simple, and can be executed in a few easy steps for basic installation on your local system.
 However, users of DebrisScan should at least have basic familiarity with the command line, Git, and preferably Docker too (optional).